jdegand/ionic-cat-wiki/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/63077247/ionic-react-how-to-properly-type-typescript-event-object-parameter-in-delegat) - ionic react how to properly type typescript event object paramteter in delegat
 - [Modern Angular](https://modernangular.com/articles/is-it-ok-to-subscribe-in-angular) - is it ok to subscribe in angular
 - [Medium](https://medium.com/angular-in-depth/angular-show-loading-indicator-when-obs-async-is-not-yet-resolved-9d8e5497dd8) - angular show loading when obs async is not yet resolved
+- [Github](https://github.com/ionic-team/ionic-framework/issues/24245) - bug: Angular - Argument of type 'Event' is not assignable to parameter of type CustomEvent #24245
+- [Stack Overflow](https://stackoverflow.com/questions/54496398/typescript-type-string-undefined-is-not-assignable-to-type-string) - typescript type string undefined is not assignable to type string